Thiago099/magic-dom/readme.md

 ```
 create a vite.config.js with the following code:

-you can either use the lite or the regular version, after that you can crate a jsx file in your
+you can either use the lite or the regular version, after that you can create a jsx file in your
 vite project and use this syntax

 ```js